 - The rest period between cycles allows your body time to recover from the side effects of chemotherapy and biologics.
 Normal cells repair themselves faster than cancer cells, so the chemotherapy and biologics can effectively wipe out the cancer cells without causing long-lasting damage to normal cells.

 If your treatment includes intravenous (IV) delivery, your doctor may recommend using an implanted vascular access device (VAD).
 The device is essentially a catheter placed in a large vein near the heart; it is where the IV will be inserted.
 It can remain in place for several weeks, which helps prevent wear and tear on a smaller vein from the repeated insertion of an IV.
 If used, the VAD will remain in place through the course of your treatment, and it will be removed when treatment is complete.

 Depending on the treatment prescribed, it can take a relatively short amount of time for individual chemotherapy drugs or biologics to be delivered through your IV, or it can take several hours on a slow IV drip.

 Many patients are apprehensive about starting chemotherapy or biologics because they are afraid of the side effects, most notably extreme nausea and hair loss.
 While it is normal and expected for patients to experience moderate side effects, the good news is that the side effects are often not as severe as patients expect.
 Chemotherapy and biologics and the management of their side effects have come a long way, and some patients even get through treatment with no side effects at all.

 At the Comprehensive Cancer Center, helping you manage side effects is a priority.
-Your care team will work closely with you to monitor the side effects you experience during the course of your treatment, and they will help you find ways to manage side effects, from adjusting medications to complementary therapies.
+Your care team will work closely with you to monitor and manage any side effects.

 Learn more about cancer center resources.